yourWaifu/sleepy-discord/source/documentation.html.md

 std::vector<User> mentions;
 ```

-List of people mentioned in this message.
+List of users mention in this message.

 #### mentionRoles
 ```cpp